AdguardTeam/Scriptlets/wiki/about-trusted-scriptlets.md

 example.org#%#//scriptlet('trusted-replace-xhr-response'[, pattern, replacement[, propsToMatch]])
 ```

-- pattern - optional, argument for matching contents of responseText that should be replaced.
+- `pattern` — optional, argument for matching contents of responseText that should be replaced.
 If set, `replacement` is required;
 possible values:
   - `*` to match all text content
   - non-empty string
   - regular expression
-- replacement — optional, should be set if `pattern` is set.
+- `replacement` — optional, should be set if `pattern` is set.
 String to replace matched content with.
 Empty string to remove content.
-- propsToMatch — optional, string of space-separated properties to match for extra condition; possible props:
+- `propsToMatch` — optional, string of space-separated properties to match for extra condition; possible props:
-  - string or regular expression for matching the URL passed to `.open()` call;
+  - string or regular expression for matching the URL passed to `XMLHttpRequest.open()` call;
-  - colon-separated pairs name:value where
+  - colon-separated pairs `name:value` where
-    - name - name is string or regular expression for matching XMLHttpRequest property name
+    - `name` — string or regular expression for matching XMLHttpRequest property name
-    - value is string or regular expression for matching the value of the option passed to `.open()` call
+    - `value` — string or regular expression for matching the value of the option passed to `XMLHttpRequest.open()` call

 > Usage with no arguments will log XMLHttpRequest objects to browser console;
 which is useful for debugging but not permitted for production filter lists.